 Leica M Typ 240 vs Nikon D40

 The Leica M (Typ 240) and the Nikon D40 are two digital cameras that were revealed to the public, respectively, in September 2012 and November 2006.
-The M Typ 240 is a rangefinder-style mirrorless camera, while the D40 is a DSLR.
+The M Typ 240 is a rangefinder-focusing mirrorless camera, while the D40 is a DSLR.
 The cameras are based on a full frame (M Typ 240) and an APS-C (D40) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Nikon provides 6 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.